ximimoments/katifetch/README.md

 *Disclaimer: Katifetch is an independent project and is not affiliated with, endorsed by, or sponsored by any Linux distribution or organization, including but not limited to the Fedora Project™, Red Hat™, or Valve™.
 All trademarks, logos, and names (e.g., Fedora™, Bazzite™, Steam Deck™, COPR™) are the property of their respective owners and are used solely for identification and compatibility purposes.*

+*Katifetch is also not affiliated with, endorsed by, or sponsored by any BSD project, including but not limited to FreeBSD™, OpenBSD™, NetBSD™, or DragonFlyBSD™.
+The BSD logos (such as the FreeBSD demon or other ASCII BSD logos) are the property of their respective owners and are used in Katifetch only for identification and compatibility purposes.*

 **Katifetch** is a customizable system information tool written in Bash, inspired by [Neofetch](https://github.com/dylanaraps/neofetch).
 It supports themes, ASCII logos for many Linux distributions and BSD distributions, and user configuration via `~/.katifetchrc`.

 ![Screenshot](https://raw.githubusercontent.com/ximimoments/katifetch/main/screenshots/dsadsafg.png)